 - 2. The time frame referred to in the first subparagraph of paragraph 1 shall not be considered as stand-by duty.
 Staff may not be expected to be reachable outside the working time agreed pursuant to paragraph 1, except in duly justified situations as defined under paragraph 6. - 3.
 Staff shall be encouraged to take regular breaks, especially when working in front of a screen.
-They shall take a minimum of one break of at least 20 minutes per working day9. - 4.
+They shall take a minimum of one break of at least 20 minutes per working day. - 4.
 Line managers shall respect the principles of trust-based management, which entail a high level of autonomy for staff and no unnecessary control.
 However, they may unilaterally determine the working hours of staff members who fail to comply with the responsibilities attached to this level of autonomy. - 5.
-Line managers shall ensure adequate planning of the daily and weekly work, to ensure service continuity, and show flexibility for staff's personal commitments and breaks. - 6.
-Line managers and other staff may not contact staff or request them to work from 19.00 to 8.00 ('disconnection period'), except in any of the following cases: - (a) emergency; - (b) preagreement; - (c) where the nature of the work or tasks require availability during such hours.
+Line managers shall ensure adequate planning of the daily and weekly work, to ensure service continuity, and show flexibility for staff's personal commitments and breaks.